Real $K$-Theory for $C^*$-Algebras: Just the Facts: Introduction

-Section 9 introduces basic constructions in topological spaces such as the product, the join, the smash product and the suspension, and establishes the fundamentally important identification $F(SX, Y) \cong F(X, \Omega Y) $.
-We will assume throughout the paper that {\it{all topological spaces are compactly generated}} (see Section 9 for details).
-We go on to introduce Grassmann manifolds leading to the classifying spaces $\bbo$ and $\bbu$ and draw attention for the first time to the Homotopy Road Map, which shapes the rest of the paper.
+{\bf{Section~\ref{top spaces}}} introduces basic constructions in topological spaces such as the product, the join, the smash product, and the suspension.
+It establishes the fundamentally important identification $F(SX, Y) \cong F(X, \Omega Y) $.
+We will assume throughout the {\BS} that {\emph{all topological spaces are compactly generated}}.
+We introduce CW-complexes briefly.

+{\bf{Section~\ref{Section:Fibrations}.}} This is a classical homotopy section.
+We introduce fibrations, fibre bundles, principal bundles and briefly explain their important properties.
+We conclude by discussing the universal principal bundle $\oo \longrightarrow {\bf{EO}} \longrightarrow {\bf{BO}} $.

+{\bf{Section~\ref{Section:BottRevisited}.}} In this short but very important section we revisit the Bott Periodicity theorem, state it in terms of the classifying space ${\bf{BO}}$ and present the first version of the Homotopy Road Map which connects Bott Periodicity via classical homotopy to Clifford algebras to symmetric spaces to physics.

+{\bf{Section~\ref{Section:LowHomotopyGroups}.}} Bott Periodicity tells us to concentrate on the homotopy groups of spaces like $\uu /\oo $, and it is true that